Migration to the new xltrail CLI

 xltrail install -v <your version>

 Let the installer finish and double check that the login page appears correctly when you open it in your browser.
-Do not login at this point, but move on with the next step.
+If you use LDAP, verify that you can login, other move on with the next step.

 Run the migration: